Research Areas

 Nine positions are open in the first call in two research ares: Prevention and care and Methods and data.

-Research Area 1 and 2: Prevention and Care & Methods and Data
+Research Areas 1 and 2: Prevention and Care & Methods and Data

 Both genetics and environmental factors contribute to brain diseases, with environmental and lifestyle factors significantly influencing their global burden.
 In addition to genetics contributing to the disease risk, we emphasize the importance of environmental and lifestyle factors.
 Effective prevention will require integrating large exposure datasets, multi-omics, imaging, epigenetics, and advanced data analytics to uncover biomarkers, assess disease risk and suitability of treatments.
 This knowledge will support better personal lifestyle choices, identify therapeutic targets, reduce healthcare costs, and guide regulatory efforts to protect public health.